Tycro-Games/tycro-games.github.io/_posts/2025-01-08-Basic-Texturing-for-Grand-Strategy-Games-Using-Europa-Universalis-IV-Files.md

 }
 ```

-As you may already noticed, with Triplanar Mapping we have to do 6 more texture reads, which does affect performance substantially.
+As you may have already noticed, with Triplanar Mapping we have to do 6 more texture reads, which does affect performance substantially.
 I believe there are more efficient approaches to achieve the same thing, however, the simplicity of Triplanar Mapping makes it a decent solution for the time being.

 ![colormap]({{ page.img_path }}colormap_spring.bmp)